 1. Best Time to Visit Thailand

 Thailand is a popular tourist destination all year round.
-Although tourists numbers fall most in September and October when monsoon is on full swing.
+Although tourists numbers fall most around September when monsoon is on full swing.

-November to February: This is the best time to visit Thailand:.
-Weather is cool and dry.
-Avg temperature is 20*C. Christmas and New Year celebrations are an icing on the cake.
+November to February: This is the best time to visit Thailand.
+Weather is cool and dry; average temperature is 20*C. Christmas and New Year celebrations are an icing on the cake.
 But this also means that these are the busiest months, hotels and flights are very expensive if not booked well in advance.

 March to May: Weather is extremely hot especially in the north.
 Avg. temp.
 40*C. It is still a good time to visit S-W islands (Phuket, Krabi, etc.) where avg. temp.
 Is 20-30*C. SongKran festival is a big tourist attraction in April.

 June to October: Its hot and humid monsoon season in Thailand and a low season in Thai Tourism.
-Although there is a good tourist traffic in June, July and August as mostly, the rains are mild and short lived.
+Although there is a good tourist traffic in June, July, upto mid-August and October as mostly, the rains are mild and short lived.
 Additionally, these three months are a good time to visit the eastern islands of Koh Samui, Koh Phanagan and Koh Tao which experience very low rains in this period.

-However, in September and October monsoon is on full swing and various services including ferries and island tours may be closed.
+However, mid- August to September monsoon is on full swing and various services including ferries and island tours may be closed.
 But the good thing is that at this time everything from flights to hotels to bars are cheap.